devcon2012/infogopher/README.md

-InfoGopher version 0.01
+InfoGopher version 0.02
 =======================

-The InfoGopher Class collects info-bites from a variety of sources.
+The InfoGopher Class collects info-bites from a variety of sources:

+* Web pages
+* RSS Feeds
+* IMAP accounts

 INSTALLATION